-The Valdes Peninsula is a dramatic landscape of vast bays and gulfs, and an ideal place to see large numbers of sealion, right whale, dolphin, Magellanic penguin and huge colonies of many bird species.
+The Valdes Peninsula is a dramatic landscape of vast bays and gulfs, and an ideal place to see large numbers of sealions, right whales, dolphins, Magellanic penguins and huge colonies of bird species.

-The landscape is for the most part dry and desolate, with the prevailing vegetation the tundra-like Patagonian desert steppe.
+The landscape of the Peninsula Valdés is - for the most part - dry and desolate, with the prevailing vegetation the tundra-like Patagonian desert steppe.
 Some 130 plant species from 41 families have been recorded, with 38 being endemic to Argentina.
 Animals in this area include: guanaco, lesser rhea, Patagonian fox, mara and hairy armadillo.
 The only elephant seal habitat in continental territory is found in Punta Norte on the northern tip of the peninsula, and other sites of interest include the single-hair sealion breeding grounds, seabird colonies and fossil sites in the coastal cliffs.

 Most accommodation in the Valdes area is in the cities of Trelew or Puerto Madryn, (although there are a few limited options on the Peninsula itself).
 From here full-day excursions explore the peninsula (about 400 kilometres round-trip), and include whale-watching boat trips from the village of Puerto Piramides to see the southern right whales, with boats operating from May to December.
 The area is good year-round for birdwatching and sightings of: elephant seal, sealion, Commerson’s dolphin, martineta, choique, guanaco, hare and gray wolf, whilst orcas are present October to April, and penguins September to March.
 Although whales are usually present between May to December, peak numbers and viewings occur around September to November.